xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Sec_Purpose($string = null)`

-Returns a directive, or `null` if the field value is invalid.
+Returns a directive, or `null` if the field value is malformed.

 ### `HTTPHeader::Server($string)`